smartjaya/sharepoint/README.md

-sharepoint Webservice integration with HTTPClient
+Sharepoint Webservice integration with HTTPClient
 =================================================

 Integration with Sharepoint Webservice Using NTLM V2 Authentication.
 Http Component above version 4 has inbuilt support of NTLM V2 authentication.